Checksums are for humans, not computers

 Checksums are a method of capitalizing certain characters in an address for a specific EVM network.
-This includes Ethereum, Ethereum testnets, RKS, and its testnet.
+This includes Ethereum, Ethereum testnets, RSK, and its testnet, Binance Smart Chain, and others.
 It is meant for users to confirm that an address is for a specific network.
 Once passed to a web3 provider, server, or blockchain, checking the checksum is no longer needed.

 Take a look at the following addresses: